John Gast (baseball): Professional career

+Minor leagues

-The St. Louis Cardinals selected Gast in the sixth round of the 2010 Major League Baseball draft.
+The St. Louis Cardinals selected Gast in the sixth round (199th overall) of the 2010 Major League Baseball draft.

-The minors

-That first summer of 2010 in the Cardinals organization he played for the Batavia Muckdogs of the New York–Penn League, finishing the season with a 1.54 ERA and a perfect 6-0 win/loss record.
-In 2011, Gast split time between the Palm Beach Cardinals and the Double-AA affiliate Springfield Cardinals, posting a combined record of nine wins and eight losses.
-He started the 2012 season with the Springfield Cardinals again but in mid-May was moved up to Triple-A baseball with the Memphis Redbirds, finishing the year with a 13-7 record.
+Gast made his professional debut for the Batavia Muckdogs of the New York–Penn League, finishing the season with a 1.54 ERA and a perfect 6-0 win/loss record.
+In 2011, Gast split time between the Palm Beach Cardinals and the Double-A affiliate Springfield Cardinals, posting a combined record of nine wins and eight losses.
+He started the 2012 season back with Springfield, but in mid-May was moved up to Triple-A with the Memphis Redbirds, finishing the year with a 13-7 record.

 Major League career

-Gast began the 2013 season with the Memphis Redbirds, where he pitched thirty-two consecutive scoreless innings.
+Gast began the 2013 season with Memphis, where he pitched 32 consecutive scoreless innings.
 He was named Pacific Coast League pitcher of the week for the week ending April 21.
 Gast was called up on May 12, 2013, after Jake Westbrook was put on the 15-day disabled list.
-He made his major league debut on May 14, 2013 at Busch Stadium against the New York Mets.
+Gast made his major league debut on May 14, 2013 at Busch Stadium against the New York Mets.
 Gast threw five shutout innings but gave up four runs in the sixth inning.
 He gave up six hits total, walked one, and struck out three to earn his first victory as a Cardinal.
 Gast won in his second start with the Cardinals as well, giving up two runs on four hits and two walks over 5 innings as St. Louis beat the Milwaukee Brewers 4-2.
 He was placed on the disabled list on May 26, after suffering a shoulder strain.
-On July 26, 2013 Gast underwent season-ending surgery on his left shoulder.
-According to the Cardinals John Mozeliak that the expected recovery and rehabilitation time is between eight and twelve months.
-It is the second major surgery for Gast, his first being Tommy John surgery while he was a high school senior.
+On July 26, Gast underwent season-ending surgery on his left shoulder.
+According to general manager John Mozeliak, the expected recovery and rehabilitation timeline was 8-12 months.
+The procedure was the second major surgery for Gast, his first being Tommy John surgery while he was a high school senior.

-Gast was outrighted off the Cardinals roster on November 20, 2013.
+On November 20, 2013, Gast was removed from the 40-man roster and sent outright to Memphis.
+He split the 2014 season between Memphis and Palm Beach, accumulating a 3-2 record and 4.62 ERA with 37 strikeouts across 64 1/3 innings pitched.

-After many complications and injuries, Gast retired from baseball in January 2016.
+In 2015, Gast made 24 starts for Memphis, compiling a 7-10 record and 5.03 ERA with 90 strikeouts across 121 2/3 innings pitched.
+After many complications and injuries, Gast retired from baseball on January 12, 2016.